cm-rudolph/dlx/README.md

 type.
 It gets returned by `Dlx#solve()` and can then be further processed, e.g. for printing some human-readable message.

-For further information, please have a look into the JavaDocs of `Dlx`.
+For further information, please have a look into the JavaDocs of `Dlx` and `DlxBuilder`.

 ## Known limitations